connoraking/Boston-Public-Data-Analysis/README.md

 ![](./Fire_incidents/incident_word_cloud.png)<!-- -->

 - This word cloud helps visualize fire incident by description and their corresponding monetary loss (damage) suffered.
-- *Public service* was the most frequent incident at a count of 77,860.
+- *Public service* was the most frequent incident at a count of 77,860 and an average loss of only 30 cents.
 - The highest total monetary loss average were **Water vehicle fire** at *$128,276* and **Building fire** at *$106,104*
 - There were 465,639 incidents since 2014 but only 13,028 incurred any monetary loss which means 97.2% of incidents didn't have any monetary damage.